IBM-ICP-CoC/KubeToy/README.md

 # Shifty Demo
-## v1.1.0
+## v1.2.0

-A simple Node.js application that deploys to OpenShift Dedicated.
+A simple Node.js application that deploys to OpenShift.
 It is used to help explore the functionality of Kubernetes.
 This toy application has a user interface which you can: